-This table describes, as of September 30, 2016, the number of Microsoft Shares beneficially owned by our directors and all executive officers, together with additional underlying Microsoft Shares or stock units as described in Notes 2 through 4 to the table.
+This table describes, as of September 29, 2017, the number of Microsoft Shares beneficially owned by our directors and all executive officers, together with additional underlying Microsoft Shares or stock units as described in Notes 2 through 4 to the table.

-In computing the number and percentage of Microsoft Shares beneficially owned by each person, we have included any Microsoft Shares that could be acquired within 60 days of September 30, 2016 by the exercise of options, the vesting of stock awards or the receipt of shares credited under the Deferred Compensation Plan for Non-Employee Directors.
-These Microsoft Shares, however, are not counted in computing the percentage ownership of any other person.
+In computing the number and percentage of Microsoft Shares beneficially owned by each person, we have included any Microsoft Shares that could be acquired within 60 days of September 29, 2017 by options, vesting stock awards, or receiving Microsoft Shares credited under the Deferred Compensation Plan for Non-Employee Directors.
+These shares, however, are not counted in computing the percentage ownership of any other person.
 Except as noted otherwise, the address of each person named in the table is c/o Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052-6399, U.S.A.